-UVA is an ideal environment for trainees, because they gain depth and breadth through immersion in UVA’s multidisciplinary imaging...
+Trainees gain depth and breadth through immersion in UVA’s multidisciplinary imaging research ecosystem.

 Developing Cardiovascular Magnetic Resonance Imaging Techniques

 The Salerno Lab develops and evaluates novel MRI pulse sequences and techniques to improve the clinical utility of CMR imaging.
 The current clinical focus of the research is on myocardial perfusion imaging, imaging of myocardial fibrosis and ventricular remodeling following myocardial infarction.
 The laboratory includes graduate engineering students as well as clinical cardiovascular imaging fellows to bring new advances into clinical practice.